ESSAY: Of Women: A new International Collection display

-The display at QAG explores the female figure throughout nearly 500 yeras of art history.1 The women in these works present different visions of femininity, and their costumes and pose denote wealth, status and national identity.
-But they are also objects of our gaze and the act of looking at them is an act of interpretation, write Pippa Milne and Sophie Rose.
+The 2018 'Of Women' display at QAG explores the female figure throughout nearly 500 years of art history.1 The women in these works present different visions of femininity, and their costumes and pose denote wealth, status and national identity.
+But they are also objects of our gaze and the act of looking at them is an act of interpretation.

 For centuries, artists have been captivated by the female form.
 From the exaggerated bodies of Neolithic fertility figurines to Renaissance heroines, the female body is a constant thread in the history of art.
 The works in ‘Of Women’, drawn from the Gallery’s painting and print holdings, span nearly 500 years and take an interesting view of the history of the female figure in art.
 In daily life, people select clothing and accessories to act out a particular role or version of themselves.
 The women in these portraits are no different: to those who observe, their costumes are chosen to signify their wealth and status, national identity, or even their mythical alter egos.